vfarah-if/TerraformCloudFoundryExercise/README.md

 This is at the heart of chaos engineering and also a very good way of documenting and versioning with speed, safely and reliably.

-Cloudfoundry is the provider I am using, but as you know will be discontinued soon.
-This is my provider and reason for doing this but the same rules can be applied to other providers.
+Cloudfoundry is the provider I am using, but as you know will be [discontinued](https://techcrunch.com/2021/12/27/whats-next-for-cloud-foundry/) soon.
+This is my provider and reason for doing this exercise currently, but the same rules can be applied to other providers.

 # Get Started with Terraform and cloudfoundry